-The Families First Coronavirus Response Act provides up to 12 weeks of partially paid leave to eligible employees who are not able to do work or telework because their child's school or care facility is closed, or their childcare provider is unavailable, due to the coronavirus.
-This form helps employees who want to request leave and their employers by asking for the information required by law to grant leave requests.
-It is not legal or tax advice.
-Employees who want to request leave should complete the sections below that apply to them and give the completed form to their employer.
+The Families First Coronavirus Response Act provides up to 12 weeks of partially paid leave to eligible employees who are not able to do work or telework because their child's school or care facility is close or "virtual," or their childcare provider is unavailable, due to the coronavirus.
+Full-time employees are eligible for full-time leave, and part-time employees are eligible for leave for the number of hours they are typically scheduled to work.
+This form helps employees who want to request leave and their employer by asking for the information required by law to grant leave requests.
+It is not legal or tax advice Employees who want to request leave should complete the sections below that apply to them and give the completed form to their employer.

+Date:

 Name:

 How I can be reached to discuss request:

 I am requesting leave to care for my child/children because (please check one or both):

-My child's school is closed because of the coronavirus.
+My child's school is closed or has gone "virtual" because of the coronavirus.

 My child's care provider is unavailable because of the coronavirus.

 I am unable to work or telework while providing care for my child/children.
 No other suitable person is available to care for my child or children listed below.
 No other person will be providing care during the time I am requesting leave.

-I need to take leave from through.
+I need to take leave fromthrough

 I want to take (check one):

 Full-time leave

 Part-time leave on the following schedule:

-If you would like to be allowed to use your existing paid time off to supplement the 2/3 emergency paid leave, to receive your normal full pay during the leave, complete this

-section.
-Please describe what type of paid tin ne (sick, vacation, personal h

-would lik te to use and how much you would li ke to use:
+If you would like to be allowed to use your existing paid time off to supplement the 2/3 emergency paid leave, to receive your normal full pay during the leave, complete this section.
+Please describe what type of paid time (sick, vacation, personal holiday, etc.) you would like to use and how much you would like to use:

-Informa tion about my children who need c childcare:
+Information about my children who need childcare:

 Child 1 Name: Age:

 Name of regular caretaker or school:

 Child 2 Name: Age:

 Name of regular caretaker or school:

 Child 3 Name: Age:

 Name of regular caretaker or school:

 Child 4 Name: Age:

 Name of regular caretaker or school:

-• f your children who need your car te this section.
-To receive paid leave 0 0

-My child is older than 14, but special during daylight hours al circumstances require me t o care for her/him/them